projectcontour/contour/site/content/docs/main/config/tracing.md

       extensionService: projectcontour/otel-collector
       # The service name that envoy sends to openTelemetry-collector, the default is contour.
       serviceName: some-service-name
+      # The overall sampling rate for tracing, the default is 100.
+      overallSampling: 100
+      # The client sampling rate for tracing, the default is 100.
+      clientSampling: 100
+      # The random sampling rate for tracing, the default is 100.
+      randomSampling: 100
       # A custom set of tags.
       customTags:
       # envoy will send the tagName to the collector.